 N.R.Doraiswami & Co, Chartered Accountants, Chennai (Firm Regn.
-No. 000771S) were appointed as the Statutory Auditors of the Company at the 31st Annual General Meeting held on September 27, 2017 to hold office until the conclusion of the 36th Annual General Meeting to be held in the year 2022 subject to ratification of appointment at every annual general meeting in terms of Section 139 of the Companies Act 2013.
-They were appointed in place of Manohar Chowdhry & Associates whose term of office expired at the conclusion of 31st Annual General Meeting of the Company.
-The requirement for annual ratification of appointment of Auditors at AGM has since been dispensed with by the Companies (Amendment) Act, 2017 effective May 07, 2018.
-Accordingly, no ratification is required henceforth and the statutory auditors would continue in the normal course till the conclusion of 36th AGM.
+No. 000771S) were appointed as the Statutory Auditors of the Company at the 31st Annual General Meeting held on September 27, 2017 to hold office until the conclusion of the 36th Annual General Meeting to be held in the year 2022.
 N.R.Doraiswami & Co have confirmed that they are not disqualified from continuing as Auditors of the Company for the FY 2019-20.

 COST RECORDS AND COST AUDITORS

 The Company is required to maintain cost records as specified by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013 and accordingly during the year such accounts and records were made and maintained by the Company.
-The Board of Directors appointed Mr.A.N.Raman, Cost Accountant as the Cost Auditor of the Company for the Financial year 2018-19, under Section 148 of the Companies Act, 2013.
-The Cost Audit Report for the financial year ended March 31, 2017 issued by Mr.A.N.Raman, Cost Auditor was submitted to the Central Government on September 07, 2017.
+The Board of Directors appointed A N Raman & Associates, Cost Accountant as the Cost Auditor of the Company for the Financial year 2019-20, under Section 148 of the Companies Act, 2013.
+The Cost Audit Report for the financial year ended March 31, 2018 issued by Mr.A.N.Raman, Cost Auditor was submitted to the Central Government on September 07, 2018.

-Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M / s.
-B.Chitra & Co, Company Secretaries in practice to undertake the secretarial audit of the Company.
-The Report of secretarial audit is annexed as Annexure IV.
-The audit report is unqualified and without reservation or adverse comment on compliance.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed Mr. V. Suresh, Company Secretary in practice to undertake the secretarial audit of the Company.
+The Report of secretarial audit is annexed as Annexure V. The audit report is unqualified and without reservation or adverse comment on compliance.

-A Report on Management Discussion & Analysis of Performance (Annexure VII) and Compliance of Corporate Governance under SEBI (LODR) and the certificate from the auditors confirming compliance of the conditions of Corporate Governance are included in this Annual Report as Annexure V.
+A Report on Management Discussion & Analysis of Performance (Annexure VIII) and Compliance of Corporate Governance under SEBI (LODR) and the certificate from the auditors confirming compliance of the conditions of Corporate Governance are included in this Annual Report as Annexure VI.

 EXTRACT OF ANNUAL RETURN

-The details forming part of the extract of the Annual Return in Form MGT-9 is annexed herewith as Annexure VI
+The details forming part of the extract of the Annual Return in form MGT-9 is annexed herewith as Annexure VII

-The annexures referred to in this report and other information which are required to be disclosed are annexed herewith and form part of this Report of the Board.
+The annexures referred to in this report and other information which are required to be disclosed are annexed herewith and form part of this Report of Directors.

-Your Directors wish to place on record their appreciation for the excellent support and co-operation given by customers, shareholders, vendors, collaborators, business partners / associates, statutory authorities, Central and State Governments during the year under review.
+Your Directors wish to place on record their appreciation for the valuable support and co-operation extended by customers, vendors, collaborators, business partners/associates, statutory authorities, Central and State Governments during the year under review.

 |For and on behalf of the Board|